embrajs/reactivity/README.md

 </details>

 <details>
-<summary>Explicit reactivity.
+<summary>🔍 Explicit reactivity.
 No hidden dependencies, no surprises.</summary>

 Unlike signal-based libraries, `@embra/reactivity` does not automatically track dependencies.
 You explicitly define what to watch and how to react to changes.
 This is easier to reason about dependencies and also reduce the cost of complex implicit dependency calculation.